Nightmares Made Flesh

 Nightmares Made Flesh is the second album by Swedish death metal band Bloodbath.
 It was released by Century Media Records on September 27, 2004.
-It was the band's only album to feature Peter Tägtgren on vocals (who was brought in to replace Mikael Åkerfeldt at the time), as well as the first to feature Opeth drummer Martin Axenrot to replace Dan Swanö as the drummer (with Swanö now playing guitar).
+It was the band's only album to feature Peter Tägtgren on vocals (who was brought in to replace Mikael Åkerfeldt at the time), as well as the first to feature then-future Opeth drummer Martin Axenrot to replace Dan Swanö as the drummer (with Swanö now playing guitar).
 This was Swanö's last album with Bloodbath.

 The song "The Ascension" appeared on the two-part episode of Viva La Bam when the Margeras go to Europe.